1963: Going mobile

 2001: Merger and acquisition

 In 2001, Bank of Scotland merged with the Halifax bank to form HBOS plc.
 On 19th January 2009, HBOS plc was acquired by Lloyds TSB and the new entity was named Lloyds Banking Group plc.
-The acquisition created the largest retail bank in the UK.

 Its registered office, and Scottish headquarters, is the historic Bank of Scotland building on The Mound, Edinburgh.